-Some might think that inside sales and telemarketing are the same job.
+Some might think that inside sales and telemarketing are two words for the same job.
 While both are customer-based sales techniques, each has its own specific way of gaining a new customer.
-Here is what makes each one an individual type of sales call with varying ways of securing customers.

 - According to PointClear, an inside sales call costs around $50 while outside sales are over $300 so the savings are significant.

 - The level at which calls convert into a sale is 93% by the sixth call, which showcases that building a relationship is important.

 - According to Harvard Business Review, 46% of high-growth tech companies are growing via inside sales vs. 21% using outside sales.

 One of the most important tools in sales is a telephony system that is reliable, has numerous features and is user-friendly.
 With a system in place, the reps have an easier time focusing on their sales instead of worrying over whether their equipment is working.